-Full-color printing fades if it lacks topcoat protection.
+Full-color, UV, and luster printing fades if it lacks topcoat protection.
 Topcoat protects the printed image on the card.
 It is applied as an even, consistent film.

 Make sure that all color printing is covered with topcoat (except for areas such as a magnetic stripe, smart card chip, or signature panel).